Garage Operations

 What if my competitors undercut my prices?

 Don't panic.
-Undercutting usually means they're earning less or cutting corners.
-Focus on delivering trust, quality, and value.
-If you're consistently losing work to cheaper garages, communicate your value instead of racing to the bottom.
-Highlight your experience, warranties, or faster turnaround times.
+A cheaper garage may have lower overheads, may be earning less, or may be cutting corners.
+You cannot set your rate from their number alone.
+Focus on doing good work that people trust.
+If you're consistently losing jobs to cheaper garages, make your case on value instead of racing to the bottom: your experience, your warranties, faster turnaround.

 How do I explain higher rates to customers?